Officer who arrested Scottie Scheffler disciplined for not having bodycam activated

 LOUISVILLE, Ky.
-(AP) — The Kentucky police officer who arrested top-ranked golfer Scottie Scheffler outside the PGA Championship is receiving "corrective action" for failing to have his body-worn camera activated when he approached the golfer's vehicle — an interaction that allegedly resulted in the officer being dragged to the ground, authorities said Thursday.
+(AP) — The Kentucky police officer who arrested top-ranked golfer Scottie Scheffler outside the PGA Championship is receiving "corrective action" for not having his body-worn camera activated when he approached the golfer's vehicle — an interaction that allegedly resulted in the officer being dragged to the ground, authorities said Thursday.

-Louisville officials said during a news conference that they are not aware of any video footage of the initial interaction last Friday morning between Scheffler and Louisville Detective Bryan Gillis outside the gates of Valhalla Golf Club.
+Louisville officials said during a news conference that they are not aware of any video footage of the initial interaction last Friday between Scheffler and Louisville Detective Bryan Gillis outside the gates of Valhalla Golf Club on a dark and rainy morning.
+But Gillis wrote in a report on his failure to turn on the camera that Scheffler “demanded to be let in and proceeded forward ...
+I was dragged/knocked down by the driver."

-Authorities on Thursday released video footage from two video cameras at the time of Scheffler's arrest, Louisville Mayor Craig Greenberg said.
-The footage was captured by a street pole camera outside the golf course and from the dashcam of a police car.
+Police did release video Thursday from a street pole camera that appears to show Scheffler's SUV turning into the golf club entrance, prompting an officer to run toward the vehicle and seemingly strike it as it comes to a stop.
+The camera is too far away to capture the full details of the encounter.

+Another video released by authorities comes from a police vehicle dashcam and shows Scheffler in handcuffs as he is escorted by officers.

 The local prosecutor handling the case has requested that any additional video or evidence related to the case not be released “until the conclusion of the legal process,” the mayor said.